CoAPConnect/coap-pubsub-rust/README.md

 # coap-pubsub-rust

 This is an implementation of a simple CoAP pubsub broker and client for testing.
 Included also is an implementation of required resource types.
-The implementation is done according to the IETF draft [A publish-subscribe architecture for the Constrained Application Protocol (CoAP) ](https://datatracker.ietf.org/doc/draft-ietf-core-coap-pubsub/)
+The implementation is done according to the IETF draft [A publish-subscribe architecture for the Constrained Application Protocol (CoAP) ](https://datatracker.ietf.org/doc/draft-ietf-core-coap-pubsub/) version 13.

+This project was a part of the Software Engineering project course at Tampere University.

 # Installation